Monday, July 27, 2020

 Monsters

 Compared to D&D, there were crazy few monsters in the basic rules: kobold, goblin, orc, ogre, troll and at the high end, Tatzelwurm, a kind of drake.
 That's it.
-The toll was like a huge Norse warrior with a battleaxe and human level intelligence who liked candy, no warts or regeneration.
+The troll was like a huge Norse warrior with a battleaxe and human level intelligence who liked candy, no warts or regeneration.
 The kobold was very interesting, a magical, evil gnome, who had crappy combat values but could create illusions and turn invisible, instead of just a weaker goblin.
 One of them who could teleport featured in the introductory adventure alongside orcs and bandits.
 This was a useful precedent, as it showed you could modify the monsters to make them different or more interesting.

-What I do not understand in retrospect is why they used similar humanoid monsters when they only gave six to begin with.
+What I do not understand in retrospect is why they used serveral similar humanoid monsters when they only gave six to begin with.
 The goblin was essentially a slightly weaker version of the orc.
 Ogre and troll were similar big brutes.
 Why not provide variety with skeletons, wolves or harpies?

 The monsters did not get a full attribute template, they had just 7 values: courage, hit points, armor, attack value, parry value, damage per attack, and experience points.
 (Implicit in the damage was number of attacks, as the drake for example had several attacks that did different damage).